Robertobappe/Robertobappe/README.md

 ## Hi there!
 Welcome to my profile 👋

-- I’m currently learning Data Science and development technologies.
+- I currently work as a Software Engineer at Itaú, the largest bank in Latin America.
+I hold the position of Junior Software Engineer.
-- My hobbies are playing soccer⚽ and working out🏋️‍♂️
+- My hobbies include playing soccer ⚽ and working out 🏋️‍♂️

 <div align="center">